Camera Evolution

 Daguerre’s original, to provide a quality image bright enough to reduce exposure

 times to seconds or fractions thereof.
-This lens was p
+This lens was perfected and mass-produced

 in the 1870s by Carl Zeiss of Jena, Germany.
 His “Tessar” four element lens design